 - Systems Second and third-order implications.
 I love connecting the dots through design to align individuals, teams, and ultimately drive impact through systems design.

 - Quality Outcomes I enjoy solving problems, big and small, glamorous and not.
-I love going deep (in sprints), as I enjoy going broad and connecting the dots of all the moving parts.
+I love going deep (for some time), as I enjoy going broad.
 I get joy from flow and when we push for excellence of doing all areas of design well (good product strategy, good interactions, good content, and good visuals).

 - Processes Establishing standards and processes that create a predictable level of quality outcomes.
 For me process keeps us grounded.
 Design Process allows us to switch context from exploring possibilities to pitting them all against each other.
 That way, the best idea will always be in the mix, and, they will always rise above the rest.
 Often I do trade-off speed (less process) for risk.

 - I am working on being more approachable and clear to individuals and teams that my job is to help them achieve and succeed – not to judge or critique solely.

 - I’m also trying to balance my time more between “management” and “individual contributor” work (time-boxing more efficiently).